Navid200/xDrip/docs/Nightscout/HerokuGone.md

 Under "Binary Import and Export Tools", copy the mongodump string.
 You can do that by clicking on the copy symbol on the right side of the sring, as marked in the image below.
 ![](./images/mongodump.png)

+Open a [terminal](./Terminal.md).
+Exit the menu.
+Enter the following into the terminal.

+<mark style="background-color: #eFdFef">cd /tmp </mark>

-Paste the mongodump string you copied into the terminal.
+Paste the mongodump string you copied, from the binary import and export tools, into the terminal.

 Replace \<PASSWORD\> with your Atlas database admin password, which excludes special characters.
 Replace \<DATABASE\> with the user name you copied from the Atlas database access page.
 Insert --forceTableScan right after mongodump.
 What you have in the terminal should now look like the following.
 ![](./images/mongodump_string.png)